+Soften the environment - tree plantings Make the road safer - divided median.
+Opportunities for residential uses within the district Add residential uses to permitted uses with specific criteria to determine appropriateness What is appropriate?
 Transitioning between big box development and mixed use - ground floor comm with upper story res?
-Not competing with the downtown. highway 7 itself - noise impacts.
-7 and 15 probably not suitable for res.
-Separated from incompatibility - Pro - good road access for commuters Con - noise; buffering needs; restricted comuses What type of residential uses would be appropriate?
-Medium density - stacked towns Mixed - Access roads - back lot behind the existing buildings - potential for development framing commercial uses on both sides of the road - deep lots Emphasis on shared reciprocal access Acknowledging County and MTO road policies Existing development may not be desirable over Transitioning policies to new uses the long term Emphasis on Redevelopment and revitalization Replacement of existing with a more modern set of uses Need for a commercial Secondary Plan along Highway 7 Parking lots in the front of the building Shift away from pedestrian infrastructure Should highway 7 and McNeely have the same policies?
+Not competing Yes, it is appropriate in many areas - not necessarily all of them.
+Maybe not along highway 7 itself - noise impacts.
+7 and 15 probably not suitable for res. with the downtown.
+Separated from incompatibility - Pro - good road access for commuters Con - noise; buffering needs; restricted com uses What type of residential uses would be appropriate?
+Medium density - stacked towns Mixed - Access roads - back lot behind the existing buildings - potential for development framing commercial uses on both sides of the road - deep lots Emphasis on shared reciprocal access Acknowledging County and MTO road policies Existing development may not be desirable Transitioning policies to new uses over the long term Emphasis on Redevelopment and Replacement of existing with a more modern set of uses revitalization Need for a commercial Secondary Plan along Highway 7 Parking lots in the front of the building Shift away from pedestrian infrastructure Should highway 7 and McNeely have the same policies?
 Prefer separate areas to acknowledge the difference in Recognize a distinction in uses between Highway Comm on McNeely vs. Highway 7 Outlier areas?
 Probably not necessary at this point.
 Look to remove those HC areas further away from the highway Recognize big boxes as an anchor for the traveling public and supported by supplemental commercials Protect large format retail and commercial uses in the Highway Commercial designation Defining what HC should be To be informed by retail analysis in the post pandemic world Acknowledging the natural features in the area opportunities for recreational use tying into the commercial uses using these features as a gateway into the town and emphasis our town as something different stormwater management - quality and quantity control.
-Highway 7 and McNeely redevelopment should include sidewalks Ensure that the Town's Transportation Master Plan is incorporated into the design of future development

-Ensure proper buffering between Highway Commercial and adjacent residential areas Lean on existing municipal design guidelines regarding privacy and screening Need to differentiate difference between Highway Commercial and Community Commercial Ensure land uses in either designation are appropriate Need for redevelopment of older commercial buildings along Highway 7 Lean on Town's Secondary Plan and design guidelines to ensure appropriate look and function of existing sites Trees and landscaping Ensure the preservation of existing trees while promoting additional plantings at the time of redevelopment
+Highway 7 and McNeely redevelopment should include sidewalks Ensure that the Town's Transportation Master Plan is incorporated into the design of future development Ensure proper buffering between Highway Commercial and adjacent residential areas Lean on existing municipal design guidelines regarding privacy and screening Need to differentiate difference between Highway Commercial and Community Commercial Ensure land uses in either designation are appropriate Need for redevelopment of older commercial buildings along Highway 7 Lean on Town's Secondary Plan and design guidelines to ensure appropriate look and function of existing sites Trees and landscaping Ensure the preservation of existing trees while promoting additional plantings at the time of redevelopment